-Section 162(m) of the Code disallows a tax deduction to public companies for certain compensation in excess of \$1 million paid to a company's Chief Executive Officer and three other officers (other than the Chief Financial Officer) whose compensation is required to be reported to our stockholders pursuant to the Securities Exchange Act of 1934.
-Pursuant to Section 162(m), certain "qualified performance-based compensation" that is approved by our stockholders and otherwise satisfies the requirements of Section 162(m) is not subject to the deduction limit.
-The Compensation Committee believes it is in the best interest of the Company and its stockholders for the Company to provide annual, performance-based compensation to executives that preserves the flexibility to grant awards intended to be deductible by the Company for federal income tax purposes.
+Section 162(m) of the Code disallows a tax deduction for certain compensation in excess of \$1 million paid to our Chief Executive Officer and three other officers (other than the Chief Financial Officer) whose compensation is required to be reported to our stockholders pursuant to the Securities Exchange Act of 1934.
+Pursuant to Section 162(m), certain "qualified performance-based compensation" that is approved in accordance with the requirements of Section 162(m) is not subject to this deduction limit.
+The Compensation Committee believes it is in the best interest of the Company and its stockholders for us to provide annual, performance-based compensation to executives that preserves the flexibility to grant awards intended to be deductible by the Company for federal income tax purposes.

-Accordingly, annual cash bonuses for our named executive officers are typically awarded pursuant to the Company's 2014 Plan, with the intent that these bonuses will qualify as performance-based compensation under Section 162(m).
-In addition, in February 2016 the Compensation Committee added a performance component to the RSUs awarded to our senior executives as part of their annual equity incentive awards for fiscal year 2016.
+Accordingly, annual cash bonuses for our named executive officers are typically awarded pursuant to our 2014 Plan, with the intent that these bonuses will qualify as performance-based compensation under Section 162(m).
+As a consequence, our named executive officers become eligible to receive such annual cash bonuses only if the Company achieves a specified financial metric for the fiscal year to which the bonuses relate.
+In addition, in February 2016 the Compensation Committee added a performance component to the RSUs awarded to our senior executives as part of their annual equity incentive award, starting with the RSUs granted for fiscal year 2016.
 This new feature is intended to allow the awards to be eligible to qualify as performance-based compensation pursuant to Section 162(m), as contemplated under our 2009 Stock Incentive Plan.
-Specifically, these RSUs will vest and become payable only if the Compensation Committee certifies that the Company achieves consolidated operating income, as adjusted to eliminate the effects of discrete items such as acquisition- and litigation-related expenses and restructuring charges, for fiscal year 2016 that is at least 55% of this metric in the Company's approved 2016 budget.
-In the event the Compensation Committee certifies that this performance goal is achieved for fiscal year 2016, these RSUs will vest ratably over five years, with one-fifth of the shares underlying the RSU award vesting in February of each year beginning in 2017.
-If the performance goal is not met in fiscal year 2016, the RSUs will be forfeited, and the recipients will not be eligible for replacement awards in connection with such forfeiture.
+Specifically, these performance-based RSUs will vest and become payable only if the Company achieves a pre-determined financial metric for the fiscal year in which the RSUs are granted and the executive remains employed with the Company through the service-based vesting requirements.
+If the applicable performance goal is not met for such fiscal year, these RSUs will be forfeited, and the recipients will not be eligible for replacement awards in connection with such forfeiture.